 If you use the large file crates (usually you can get them for about $5 each at Walmart), they are large enough to fit several binders, a task box or two, file folders, task cards…etc. These crates might also come in handy if your student travels back and forth to a Gen Ed classroom for part of the day.

 If you have a bunch of worksheets or file folders to put in one crate, here’s a great way to help keep those things organized and easily accessible.
-Occasionally if I have students that have similar goals, I might combine then into the same bin that way I can do small group with those students.
+Occasionally if I have students who have similar goals, I might combine them into the same bin that way I can do small groups with those students.

 Put it on your schedule